njwest/ru-mmps/readme.md

 3. vh CSS units(for landing page area)
 4. Facebook Comments (currently deactivated, JS & bundle tag remain for quick implementation at program director's discretion)

+**All Rutgers University images used in this project are ©2017 Rutgers University**

 ## To Do:
 1. Fix scrollspy landing areas (headers are too low)
 2. Beautify code